willbamford/getres/README.md

 ### Simple

-Demonstrates how you load a single `image` resource using ES5 and good old fashioned callbacks (instead of promises).
+Demonstrates how you load a single `image` resource using ES5 and good old fashioned callbacks.

 ```js
 var getres = require('getres')